Plastic Beach: Carousel

-The creators of Gorillaz, musician Damon Albarn and artist Jamie Hewlett, began working on a new Gorillaz project in November 2007 called Carousel, which evolved into Plastic Beach, the group's third studio album.
-In the November 2007 issue of Q, when asked what his top priority for 2008 was, Damon Albarn replied "Well, I'm doing the next Gorillaz thing, but it won't be called Gorillaz."
-In the February 2008 Gorillaz-Unofficial interview, Hewlett elaborated on this, saying "I think the idea behind it is that it's like how the Who presented their movies – Tommy and Quadrophenia and so on.
-Those were presented as by 'the Who' even though none of the members of the band were in the movies. ...
-But it's the same people working on it, that's the principle."
-In a July 2008 interview with The Observer he also said, "Gorillaz now to us is not like four animated characters any more – it's more like an organisation of people doing new projects ...
-That's my ideal model – Gorillaz is a group of people who gave you this, and now want to give you new stuff."
+The creators of Gorillaz, musician Damon Albarn and artist Jamie Hewlett, began working on a new project in late 2007 titled Carousel, which later evolved into Plastic Beach, the group's third studio album.
+When asked about his top priority for 2008, Albarn replied, "Well, I'm doing the next Gorillaz thing, but it won't be called Gorillaz."
+Hewlett further elaborated in a February 2008 Gorillaz-Unofficial interview, likening their vision to "how the Who presented their movies – Tommy and Quadrophenia and so on" with their films "presented as by 'the Who', even though none of the members of the band were in the movies. ...
+But it's the same people working on it".
+In a July 2008 interview with The Observer, Hewlett added that Gorillaz became "more of an organisation of people doing new projects", and that Carousel would be "bigger and more difficult" than their previous endeavor Monkey: Journey to the West; he also stated Albarn had already written around "70 songs" during this time.
+Carousel was to be about the mystical aspects of Britain.